Freddie Mac, What It Does, Who Owns It, and How It Affects You

 Fannie and Freddie found that holding many of these products was more profitable.
 This defect in their set up was brought to light when the subprime mortgage crisis exploded.
 As housing prices fell in 2006, the value of the GSEs' loans plummeted.

-Rather than allow them to go bankrupt, Paulson bought out their shares.
+Rather than allow them to go bankrupt, the U.S. Treasury Department, under Secretary Henry Paulson, bought out their shares.
 Stockholders lost all value, although they would have if the companies had gone bankrupt.
 If they hadn't been nationalized, there would essentially have been no housing market whatsoever.
-That's because banks just stopped lending without government guarantees.
-After nationalization, Fannie and Freddie owned 90 percent of the U.S. housing market.
+Banks just stopped lending without government guarantees.
+After nationalization, Fannie and Freddie owned 90% of the U.S. housing market.

 Freddie and Fannie

 Freddie Mac is the "little brother" to Fannie Mae, the Federal National Mortgage Association.
 The Emergency Home Finance Act of 1970 created the FHLMC to compete with Fannie Mae.

 Until the Act, Fannie Mae only bought Federal Housing Association approved loans.
 It was more likely to hold them on its books, rather than securitize them.
 Freddie changed that.
 It could buy any loan and securitize most of them.
 The prime differences between Freddie Mac and Fannie Mae are in their products and target markets.

 Freddie Mac went public in 1989.
 The Financial Institutions Reform, Recovery, and Enforcement Act made the change in response to the Savings and Loan Crisis.